-Federal EEO-1 reporting requirements apply in Puerto Rico.
-See the United States chapter for further information.
+US federal EEO-1 reporting requirements apply in Puerto Rico.
+US federal law applies in this area.

 The Puerto Rico Equal Pay Act prohibits gender discrimination in compensation.
 It also imposes prohibitions on an employer's ability to inquire about a job applicant's prior salary data, limits restrictions on employee wage discussions and inquiries and imposes related civil damages and penalties.